 The field trips are led by geology professors who are experts in various areas and will give you a guided tour of some of the most interesting and scenic regions of Texas and surrounding states.
 Part of the fun is camping out.
-To rent gear, visit the Recreation Center.
+To rent gear, visit the Student Recreation Center.

 Choose from several field trips

 - Hill Country Field Trip (GOL 471-003): On our most popular field trip, earn two credit hours for a weekend in the beautiful Texas Hill Country.
 This part of the state has a great diversity of rock types, fossils and land features, including Enchanted Rock.

 - Galveston Field Trip (GOL 471-005): Earn one credit hour for a two-day field trip in the Galveston area.
 Learn how beaches and bays form, delve into the environmental problems associated with these fragile seashores and camp at Galveston Island State Park.